tboie/universal_info_display/README.md

 ### Performance

 - Items are proximity-rendered from currently selected(viewed) page
+- Optimization: Pages could be proximity-rendered as well by calculating page placement.

 ### Equipment/Info/Tools used for 3D Item object recording with iPhone